Detector signal characterization with a Bayesian network in XENONnT

 The increase in total efficiency relative to the previous work is 3\%.
 The improvement arises from fewer ER events being removed from the data than in the previous method, which relied on several more sequential selection criteria.

 The effectiveness of this method at removing events outside of the ER ROI was calculated using the SR0 ER dataset.
-Events outside of the ER ROI were tagged using the set of signal quality selection criteria developed in~\cite{Aprile:2022vux}.
+Events outside of the ER ROI were tagged using the set of signal-quality selection criteria developed in~\cite{Aprile:2022vux}.
 These tagged populations were then used to evaluate the relative effectiveness of the S1 and S2 NBC selections at removing events outside of the ER ROI.
-The population overlap between events rejected by the previous sequential quality selection criteria and the S1 and S2 NBC selection criteria of this analysis was was 96\%.
-This can be interpreted to mean that the NBC selection criteria are successful at removing events originating from gas-like S1 and S2 signals, misclassified S1 or S2 signals, and mis-reconstructed signals due to misclustering of individual PMT signals such as dark counts, lone hits, or multiple signals from multiple interactions merged together, populations similarly observed in the $^{220}$Rn calibration dataset.
-The non-unitary overlap between populations removed by the selection methods can be attributed to the increase in ER event selection efficiency.
+The population overlap between events rejected by the previous sequential \mbox{quality-selection} criteria and the S1 and S2 NBC selection criteria of this analysis was 96\%.
+This can be interpreted to mean that the NBC selection criteria are successful at removing events originating from gaslike S1 and S2 signals, misclassified S1 or S2 signals, and misreconstructed signals due to misclustering of individual PMT signals such as dark counts, lone hits, or multiple signals from multiple interactions merged together, populations similarly observed in the $^{220}$Rn calibration dataset.
+The nonunitary overlap between populations removed by the selection methods can be attributed to the increase in ER \mbox{event-selection} efficiency.